Secure CheckoutPersonal information is secured with SSL technology.

-Prof. Shuyu Sun is currently the Director of the Computational Transport Phenomena Laboratory (CTPL) at King Abdullah University of Science and Technology (KAUST) and a Co-Director of the Center for Subsurface Imaging and Fluid Modeling consortium (CSIM) at KAUST.
-He is a founding faculty member jointly appointed by the program of Earth Sciences and Engineering (ErSE) and the program of Applied Mathematics and Computational Science (AMCS) at KAUST since 2009.
-He also holds a number of adjunct faculty positions across the world, including Adjunct Professorship in Xi’an Jiao Tong University, China University of Petroleum at Beijing, China University of Petroleum at Qingdao, and China University of Geosciences at Wuhan.
+Shuyu Sun is currently the Director of the Computational Transport Phenomena Laboratory (CTPL) at King Abdullah University of Science and Technology (KAUST) and a Co-Director of the Center for Subsurface Imaging and Fluid Modeling consortium (CSIM) at KAUST.
 He obtained his Ph.D. degree in computational and applied mathematics from The University of Texas at Austin.
 His research includes the modelling and simulation of porous media flow at Darcy scales, pore scales and molecular scales.
-Dr. Sun has published 300+ articles, including 190+ refereed journal papers.
+Professor Sun has published about 400 articles, including 220+ refereed journal papers

 King Abdullah University of Science and Technology.
 Thuwal, Saudi Arabia

-Tao Zhang is currently a PhD candidate at King Abdullah University of Science and Technology (KAUST) in Earth Science and Engineering, researching computational thermodynamics in reservoirs and geological data analysis.
-His research specialties also include deep learning and AI in reservoir simulation.
-Tao previously worked as a visiting scholar at multiple universities including the French Institute of Petroleum and the China Petroleum Engineering and Construction Corporation.
-Tao earned a Masters and a Bachelor of Engineering in storage and transportation of oil and gas, both from China University of Petroleum in Beijing.
+Tao Zhang is currently a PhD candidate at King Abdullah University of Science and Technology (KAUST), Earth Science and Engineering, researching computational fluid dynamics and thermodynamics in reservoirs, as well as geological data analysis.
+Tao’s research specialties also include deep learning and AI in reservoir simulation.
+He earned a master’s and a Bachelor of Engineering in storage and transportation of oil and gas, both from China University of Petroleum in Beijing

 King Abdullah University of Science and Technology (KAUST), Thuwal, Saudi Arabia